 9. Launch Manager/ Affiliate Manager

-If you’re filling the role as project manager on a team, might as well morph into the projects that are value-based like managing launches or affiliate programs because they make money for the client.
+If you’re filling the role as project manager on a team, might as well morph into projects that are value-based like managing launches or affiliate programs because they make money for the client.
 I have an entire podcast series about Launching and a free download for how to get started in Launch Management.
 Start your launching services here.

 10. Pinterest Manager

 Another great niche for virtual assistants who have unicorn skills: SEO, graphic design and content marketing.
-Pinterest is very powerful and getting traffic, creating lead generation and converting to sales.
+Pinterest is very powerful and gets traffic, creates lead generation and converts to sales.
 Learn more about Pinterest marketing strategies here.

 How do you know what services to niche in?